-“Climate change is increasing global ocean temperatures and causing reductions in pH and oxygen.
-Additionally, the global sea level is rising at an accelerating rate, increasing the risk of coastal erosion and flooding.
-As Nova Scotia is highly dependent on coastal areas and resources for employment and housing, there is potential for climate change to have large consequences on coastal communities.
+Climate change is increasing global ocean temperatures and causing reduction in pH and oxygen.
+Global sea level is also rising at an accelerating rate, increasing the risk of coastal erosion and flooding.
+Nova Scotia is highly dependent on coastal resources for employment and infrastructure,and climate change is a threat to coastal communities and industries.

-A key step for the advanced planning of adaptation measures is to conduct a vulnerability assessment to help decision makers prioritize adaptation efforts.
-The Centre for Marine Applied Research (CMAR), in collaboration with the Nova Scotia Department of Fisheries and Aquaculture (NSDFA), have launched a project which aims to develop a tool capable of assessing climate change vulnerability of seafood-dependent communities in Nova Scotia.
+Planning adaptation measures will be more effective than responding to climate change impacts after they occur.
+A prerequisite for the advanced planning of climate change adaptation are vulnerability assessments, which are needed to help decision-makers prioritize adaptation efforts.
+The Centre for Marine Applied Research (CMAR), in collaboration with the Nova Scotia Department of Fisheries and Aquaculture (NSDFA), has initiated a project to assess climate change vulnerability of seafood-dependent communities in Nova Scotia.

 To support this initiative, CMAR has written a preliminary report reviewing the potential impacts of climate change on coastal communities in Nova Scotia.
 Click the image below to download.